DataStax-Academy/zdm-scenario-katapod/step7.md

 ![Phase 2](images/p2.png)

-#### _🎯 Goal: ensuring historical data, inserted before the introduction of the ZDM proxy, is present on the Target database._
+#### _🎯 Goal: ensuring historical data, inserted before the introduction of the ZDM Proxy, is present on the Target database._

 In order to completely migrate to Target, you must take care of the _whole_ contents of the database.
 To this end,